bitcraze/bitcraze-vm/README.md

 #### bitcrazeVM_provisionVM.json
 Copy the files specified in the JSON template to the VM and run the `provision.sh` script so setup the image.

-### What needs to be done after the VM has been created and provisioned?

-Some steps still have to be done manually:

-1. Import the generated OVA file (e.g. ```output-virtualbox-ovf/BitcrazeVM.ova```) into VirtualBox (File -> Import appliance...)
-2. Start the Bitcraze VM

 ### Help!
 Something does not work.

 Please take a look at the log files ```packerlog_create.txt``` and ```packerlog_provision.txt```.